Bit-Quill/amazon-timestream-driver-jdbc/README.md

 The default URL for Timestream is `jdbc:timestream`.

 ### Constructing the Connection URL
 Timestream supports optional connection properties that could be specified through the JDBC URL.
 To specify these optional properties use the following URL format: `jdbc:timestream://PropertyName1=value1;PropertyName2=value2...`.
+Note the property name is **case sensitive**.

 An example of the JDBC URL with properties: `jdbc:timestream://AccessKeyId=myAccessKeyId;SecretAccessKey=mySecretAccessKey;SessionToken=mySessionToken;Region=myRegion`